 Georgia’s Electric Membership Cooperatives (EMCs) represent a vibrant, diverse group of more than 4 million residents and businesses, who, uniquely, are the owners of the 41 not-for-profit co-ops across the state.

 The purpose of an EMC is to provide safe, reliable and affordable electricity and related services to our member-owners, but we are also committed to improving our communities and the quality of life for our members through economic development.
 All Georgians need access to high-speed internet to run their businesses and households; educate their children; obtain telehealth services; worship and stay in touch with friends and family.
 But without access to high-speed internet, most of the state’s rural communities cannot compete in today’s economy.

-Since 2019, 19 EMCs have made broadband announcements with plans to provide 236,000 EMC members with high-speed internet service in 83 Georgia counties through six affiliates and 13 partnership agreements.
-In just two years, EMCs have invested more than $680 million to expand broadband in their service areas.
+20 of Georgia’s EMCs have made broadband project announcements with plans to provide approximately 282,000 homes and businesses with high-speed internet service in 89 Georgia counties through six affiliates and 15 partnership agreements.
+Since 2020, EMCs have committed to invest more than $770 million to expand broadband in their service areas.